“Do not go where the path may lead,

 ~ Ralph Waldo Emerson

 How much television do you watch in a day?
-If you’re anything like the average North American, you probably sit in front of the boob tube for over 4 hours in a 24-hour period, or approximately 30 hours a week.
+If you’re an average North American, you sit in front of the boob tube for over 4 hours in a 24-hour period, or approximately 30 hours a week.
 When you’re not watching TV, you might be reading the latest magazine or newspaper, or surfing the internet.

 A “cultural spell” is a thought or belief held in the collective mind of our culture that isn’t true.
 Cultural spells have a negative impact on our lives because they cause us to “chase our tails” and prevent us from attaining the very rewards they promise (feelings of happiness, contentment, love, acceptance, and success).